Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Deployment-Oriented Risk Estimation

 We therefore represent prediction tasks by descriptors

-where $x$ denotes the covariate vector at the prediction location and $d$ summarizes the task difficulty.
+where $x$ denotes the covariate vector and $d$ summarizes task difficulty.

-The inclusion of $d$ reflects the fact that prediction difficulty in spatial models depends on the configuration of nearby observations relative to the prediction location.
-In geostatistical prediction, for example, prediction uncertainty is known to increase with distance to nearby observations and with sparse sampling configurations \cite{webster.oliver.2007}.
-Yet even the prediction performance of conceptually non-spatial machine-learning models can depend systematically on spatial prediction distance \cite{brenning.2023.ijgis,frank2025spatialrf}.
-More generally, $T$ may be any measurable function of the prediction location and training configuration (see Section~\ref{sec:discussion.descriptors}).
+The inclusion of $d$ reflects that prediction difficulty depends on the configuration of nearby observations relative to the prediction location.
+In geostatistics, prediction uncertainty increases with distance to observations and sparse sampling \citep{webster.oliver.2007}.
+Yet even non-spatial machine-learning models can exhibit distance-dependent performance \citep{brenning.2023.ijgis,frank2025spatialrf}.
+More generally, $T$ may be any measurable function of the prediction location and training configuration (see Sect.~\ref{sec:discussion.descriptors}).